-The purpose of the workshop is to gather researchers and practitioners of the IR community to communicate the latest ideas and research achievements on explainable recommendation and

-Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for third-party components of this work must be honored.
-For all other uses, contact the owner/author(s).
-SIGIR '19, July 21-25, 2019, Paris, France search, discuss about the advantages and disadvantages of existing approaches, and share the ideas of future directions of recommendation and search in the explanation perspective.
+The purpose of the workshop is to gather researchers and practitioners of the IR community to communicate the latest ideas and research achievements on explainable recommendation and search, discuss about the advantages and disadvantages of existing approaches, and share the ideas of future directions of recommendation and search in the explanation perspective.
 Based on this workshop, we would not only like to present the latest research achievements, but also connect researchers in the community that are interested in the explainable recommendation and search topic to promote this direction in the following years.